cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 *  Network Security

+Segmentation:
-Segmentation: Isolating the digital twin network environment from the main operational network to limit the potential impact of a security breach.
+: Isolating the NDT environment from the main operational network to limit the potential impact of a security breach.

 Encryption: Encrypting network communications to prevent interception and